ADHD vs Autism vs PDA: A Teacher's GuideADHD vs Autism vs PDA: A Teacher's Guide to Overlapping Conditions - educational concept illustration

 Social difficulties appear across multiple conditions, but the underlying mechanism differs.
 An autistic child may struggle to read facial expressions because of differences in social cognition (Baron-Cohen, 1997).
 A child with ADHD may miss social cues because they were not attending when the cue occurred.
 A child with a PDA profile may appear socially skilled in one-to-one interactions but struggle in group settings where demands increase.

-What the teacher sees: A pupil who talks over others during group work, stands too close to peers, or gives responses that seem unrelated to the conversation topic.
+What the teacher sees: A learner who talks over others during group work, stands too close to peers, or gives responses that seem unrelated to the conversation topic.
 All three conditions produce this behaviour, but the cause is different each time.

 Attention and Focus